turofecs/vcard/README.md

 Sometimes, contacts are disapperaing from your macOS address book.
 It is recommendable to have a backup ready then, a multi-person vcard file or contact archive.
 Best practice is a multi-person vcard file.
 For being able to retrieve single contacts, this tool will create single files from your contacts, easy to restore and re-import.

+This approach permits as well a versionized backup of your contacts (using the --force).

 # install

 Clone the [https://github.com/turofecs/vcard.git](https://github.com/turofecs/vcard.git) repository into a folder of your choice.
 On commandline, this works like this (you need git to be installed):